 Energetically, this chakra is very linked to creative energy, therefore you may feel uninspired or out of touch with your artistic expressions when this chakra is blocked.

 Unblocking and freeing the energy of the sacral chakra can feel more fluid like water.
-You become more able to flow through creative, sexual, and emotional experiences with versatility and freedom.
+You become more able to flow through creative, passionate, and emotional experiences with versatility and freedom.
 The sacral realm is all about pleasure and unblocking this chakra can balance your ability to enjoy pleasure in your life.

 Location: Lower abdomen (below the navel, including the genitals, womb, and lower pelvis)

-Associations: Creativity, sexuality, playfulness, relationships, emotion, pleasure
+Associations: Creativity, passion, playfulness, relationships, emotion, pleasure

 Organs: Genitalia, bowels, kidneys